Achilles and Patroclus: The Song of Achilles

 Madeline Miller's The Song of Achilles (2011) is a coming-of-age story told from Patroclus' point of view, showing the development of a loving and sexual relationship between Achilles and Patroclus.
+Miller wrote that her portrayal of the pair as lovers was inspired by ancient Greek and Roman literature.
+She shared her analysis of the Iliad's portrayal of the relationship: